nitesh5d/ecom_app/README.md

 # ecom_app
-This Ecommerce application had features like
+This Ecommerce application has features like

 -Listing all products from API
 -Login existing user